 (a) As chemical intermediates in the formation of rubber auxiliary pentachlorothiophenol, as a peptizing agent in the production of nitroso and styrene rubbers for use in vehicle tyres, the production of pentachlorophenol and the production of aromatic fluorocarbons.
 It is believed that those chemical intermediate applications have ceased in most countries (Bailey, 2001);

-(b) Dispersive non-pesticide end-uses, including wood preservation, paper impregnation, to control porosity in the manufacture of graphite electrodes, and in the manufacture of aluminium and military pyrotechnic products, including tracer bullets.
+(b) Dispersive non-pesticide end-uses, including wood preservation, paper impregnation, to control porosity in the manufacture of graphite electrodes, and in the manufacture of aluminium and military pyrotechnic products, including tracer bullets, and fireworks (CLEEN, 2012).
 These uses have been discontinued almost completely and the only reference found to end-uses since 2000 pertains to pyrotechnic and smoke-generating products in the Russian Federation (Shekhovtsov, 2002).

 Waste